HannahLy1204/Bioinformatics_Starter/Project 3/Description.md

 <img src="img/bwa.png" width=400 height=400>

 ------
 SNP association heatmap, number of snps of each sample associates with each APP, SOD1, SYRK1A genes.
 The input of the heatmap is stored in `genes.vcf` file, after filtering the snps_annotated.vcf with `bcftoold view`.
 Detail code for plotting the map can be found in the Snakefile.
-All plots that are generate using snakemake rule can be found in the [snakemake report]().
+All plots that are generate using snakemake rule can be found in the [snakemake report html](https://htmlpreview.github.io/?https://github.com/HannahLy1204/Bioinformatics_Starter/blob/main/Project%203/SNPCalling/snake_report.html).

 <img src="img/genes_heatmap.png" width=400 height=400>